harendra-kumar/concise-haskell/language/000-composition.rst

 A pure transform is a mapping from one data type to another, a unary function in mathematical terms.
 N-ary functions compose `n` inputs into one output type that we call a product of the inputs.
-However, at the primitive level we can express an `n-ary product` as well in terms of a pure combine followed by a series of unary transforms.
-An `adjunction` sees a transform as any other data and allows us to apply each element from the input data container one at a time to the transform, the result of the application is an output data item that is a transform of reduced arity, thus providing the `curry` operation and its higher order equivalents.
+However, at the primitive level we can express an `n-ary product` in terms of a pure combine followed by a series of unary transforms.
+An `adjunction` represents a transform as any other data and allows us to combine each element from an input data container with the transform, one at a time, the result of this combining is an output data item that is a transform of reduced arity, thus providing the `curry` operation and its higher order equivalents.
 This fine granular joining of combine and transform operations allows full modularity of composition.

-This is the essence of what we call a `product` style composition where we compose two or more different types into a single output type.
+This is the essence of what we call a `product` style composition where we compose two or more possibly different types into a single output type.
 An n-ary function being the prototypical example of such a composition.
-This same concept is extended to the functor level abstraction as well.
+This same concept of product style composition can be extended to the functor level abstraction as well.

 ..
 We will see later that the nested loop pattern from imperative style programming is also a form of product style composition.